Cryoglobulinemia is the presence of abnormal proteins in the blood. These proteins thicken in cold temperatures.

 Roccatello D, Saadoun D, Ramos-Casals M, et al. Cryoglobulinaemia.
 Nat Rev Dis Primers.
 2018;4(1):11.
 PMID: 30072738

 Stone JH.
 Immune complex-mediated small-vessel vasculitis.
-In: Firestein GS, Budd RC, Gabriel SE, McInnes IB, O'Dell JR, eds.
-Kelley and Firestein's Textbook of Rheumatology.
-10th ed.
-Philadelphia, PA: Elsevier; 2017:chap 91.
+In: Firestein GS, Budd RC, Gabriel SE, Koretzky GA, McInnes IB, O’Dell JR, eds.
+Firestein & Kelley's Textbook of Rheumatology.
+11th ed.
+Philadelphia, PA: Elsevier; 2021:chap 96.